-Note: Statistics are weighted to represent all Head Start programs.
 The n column in this table includes unweighted sample sizes to identify the number of programs with valid data on the construct.
-Spring 2020 data were collected from June 2, 2020 to July 17, 2020, during the COVID-19 pandemic.
+Spring 2020 data were collected from June 2, 2020 to July 17, 2020,

 ^aPercentages do not add to 100 because directors could identify up to three supports.